 Burn/Smooth 8.25 – Has a much smoother burn then its American counterparts.
 It doesn’t go down fighting, it’s like the vodka is saying enjoy yourself.
 On a whole we agree that Russian Standard is pretty smooth.

 Aroma: 7.33 – It’s not a terrible smell and on a scale of Vodka->Paint Thinner it’s closer to vodka but the smell is still there.

-Manliness: 5.12 – Russian Standard with its Silver Filtration and it’s name dropping of Mendeleev seems to detract from it’s manliness.
+Honesty: 5.12 – Russian Standard with its Silver Filtration and it’s name dropping of Mendeleev seems to detract from it’s points.
 They’re really full of themselves and there is nothing to back them up.
 It sounds phony, like it’s lied to us as drinkers.
 As Will and Justice described it, this is the Kanye West or Ed Hardy of vodka.
 Shiny and loud. but with no spine.

 Mixability: 9 – This is truly the only thing this vodka excels at, it’s pleasant in mixed drinks showcasing a great quality of vodka, the ability to be tasteless when mixed.
 We tested mix-ability with a Screwdriver, a Vodka Tonic, and White Russians

 Screwdriver: Minor taste – Kinda like orange juice.
 Little bit of the vodka.
 Can still kind of taste it.

 Vodka Tonic: Really Good – Pretty damn good vodka tonic.
 Described as some really delicious tonic water.
 Vodka is really not there.